-Forestry is the practical application of scientific, economic and social principles to the establishment and management of ecosystems dominated by trees, or at least where trees are major components of an ecosystem.
-This means that forestry encompasses management of natural high forests, woodlands, plantations and the various combinations of trees and agricultural activities known as agroforestry, or farm forestry.
+Forestry is the practical application of scientific, economic and social principles to the establishment and management of ecosystems dominated by and including trees.
+This means that forestry encompasses management of natural forests and woodlands, tree plantations, and the many combinations of trees and agricultural activities known as agroforestry or farm forestry.

 Forest management is concerned with the ecosystem as a whole, integrating all components of a particular ecosystem to achieve the objectives set by the forest or land owner.
-Forest management problems often require a multi-disciplinary approach, so a forester may work with other professionals such as zoologists, hydrologists, economists, entomologist and accountants.
+Forest management problems often require a multi-disciplinary approach, so foresters frequently work with other professionals in the natural and social sciences and in business.